 Geely-backed Caocao Mobility debuted a purpose-built robotaxi vehicle at Auto China 2026, targeting 100,000 units by 2030.
 The vehicle is designed from the ground up for autonomous operation -- no steering wheel in the fully autonomous version, modular sensor architecture, and a cost target that could make fleet economics viable at scale.

-Goldman Sachs projects that Chinese robotaxi fleets will grow from approximately 5,000 vehicles to 14,000 in 2026, a 195% increase.
-These numbers are real but modest relative to the scale of urban transportation.
-Even 14,000 robotaxis spread across multiple cities is a rounding error against the millions of human-driven taxis, ride-hailing vehicles, and buses operating in China's tier-one cities.
+Analyst projections point to rapid Chinese robotaxi fleet growth in 2026, but even optimistic fleet estimates remain modest relative to urban transportation scale.
+Thousands or low tens of thousands of robotaxis spread across multiple cities are still a rounding error against the millions of human-driven taxis, ride-hailing vehicles, and buses operating in China's tier-one cities.

 Major Autonomous Driving Players in China